ricardobusta/udemy-mirror-course/README.md

 - Also has OnStartAuthority and OnStopAuthority callbacks
   - Called on clients that have authority over that object when you get authority or lose authority over it

+### Major Issues

+- I had this misconception of trying to get the player that owned certain object on client.
+However this is more like a server-side logic.
+So instead I had to make a network behaviour get the value server side and then only set the value to a syncvar to the clients.
+E.g. team color.

 ### Out of course scope notes:

 NavMesh generation at runtime: https://learn.unity.com/tutorial/runtime-navmesh-generation